VET DOMAIN

 22338VIC Certificate II in Building and Construction Pre-apprenticeship

 This certificate is a two-year program which requires you to complete units 1-4 in Building & Construction.
-It is studied as a VCE/VET subject within the VCE or VCAL certificate.
+It is studied as a VCE/VET subject within the VCE or VCE VM certificate.

 Units 1 & 2